 - The installation of the system must also adhere to strict MCS guidelines.

 This ensures that the renewable system is installed to a high standard and operates efficiently.

 Whether you’re a homeowner hoping to receive payments, or a heating engineer wanting to install a compliant system, we can help you to benefit from the Renewable Heat Incentive:

 - Nu-Heat’s heat pump and solar thermal range is MCS approved, meaning they are eligible for the RHI.

 - We also provide commissioning support to ensure the system is installed to MCS standards and the relevant paperwork is completed.
 Commissioning packages are available for both MCS and non-MCS accredited installers.

-Ofgem and gov.uk provides a range of useful materials to help you apply for and find out more about the Renewable Heat Incentive:
+For more information read our blog post on the Renewable Heat Incentive scheme.
+Ofgem and gov.uk also provide a range of useful materials to help you apply for and find out more about the RHI scheme: